SOMD Alumni

 A native of Grants Pass, Oregon, and a 1988 graduate of Grants Pass High School, Nix received his Bachelor of Music degree in tuba performance from the University of Oregon in 1993.
 Nix credits Richard Frazier, his primary teacher at UO and the school’s first full-time performing instructor of tuba and euphonium, with strengthening his work ethic and laying a strong foundation for his musical career.
 Frazier also introduced Nix to his next musical mentor, Harvey Phillips, who visited UO as a guest artist.

-Nix went on to study under Phillips at the Indiana University School of Music, where he completed a Master of Music in tuba performance, and served as a graduate assistant to Daniel Perantoni.
+Nix went on to study under Phillips at the Indiana University School of Music, where he completed a Master of Music in tuba performance and served as a graduate assistant to Daniel Perantoni.
 Nix also counts Floyd Cooley as an influential teacher.

-Prior to joining the Navy, Nix performed with the Eugene Symphony Orchestra and Eugene Opera Company, and served as adjunct professor of music at Indiana State University in Terre Haute, Indiana.
+Before joining the Navy, Nix performed with the Eugene Symphony Orchestra and Eugene Opera Company, and served as adjunct professor of music at Indiana State University in Terre Haute, Indiana.
 He has been recognized nationally for his ensemble work at both the Fischoff National Chamber Music Festival and the NY Brass Conference, and was awarded second place in the Mock Orchestral Audition Competition held at the International Tuba-Euphonium Conference in 1995.
+In addition to his musical career, Nix is active in the sport of rowing and has been an internationally-ranked competitor at indoor rowing championships.
+He serves as a volunteer coach with the Naval Academy Crew Team and is the program director of Annapolis Junior Rowing.
+Nix lives in Annapolis with his wife, Maegan, who graduated from the U.S. Naval Academy as a Navy intelligence officer and now works at the Johns Hopkins University Applied Physics Laboratory after retiring from the military.
+They are the proud parents of three sons.

 2018